jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (2B) The information contained on the register under this section must be kept in separate subparts of the register.
 (3) This section is subject to section 162.

-### 162 Government Actuary may refuse access to or suspend operation of register, or omit or remove, or restrict public access to, information and documents in register
+### 162 FMA may refuse access to or suspend operation of register, or omit or remove, or restrict public access to, information and documents in register
-(1) The Government Actuary may refuse access to the register or otherwise suspend the operation of the register, in whole or in part, if the Government Actuary considers that it is not practical to provide access to the register.
+(1) The FMA may refuse access to the register or otherwise suspend the operation of the register, in whole or in part, if the FMA considers that it is not practical to provide access to the register.
-(2) The Government Actuary may omit or remove from the register any of the information or documents that relate to a KiwiSaver scheme or complying superannuation fund if—
+(2) The FMA may omit or remove from the register any of the information or documents that relate to a KiwiSaver scheme or complying superannuation fund if—
-  (a) the scheme or fund is removed from the register; or (b) the Government Actuary considers, in the public interest, that the information or documents should not form part of the register.
+  (a) the scheme or fund is removed from the register; or (b) the FMA considers, in the public interest, that the information or documents should not form part of the register.
 (3) This section does not limit the Official Information Act 1982 or the Privacy Act 1993.

 ### 163 Amendments to register
-The Government Actuary may, at any time, make any amendments to the register that are necessary— (a) to keep the register accurate and up-to-date; or (b)
+The FMA may, at any time, make any amendments to the register that are necessary— (a) to keep the register accurate and up-to-date; or (b)
   (c) for the purposes of section 162; or
   (d) to comply with any order or decision made under section 186(8).

-### 164 Duty to notify changes to Government Actuary
+### 164 Duty to notify changes to FMA
-(1) The trustees of a KiwiSaver scheme must ensure that they give notice to the Government Actuary of any changes to— (a) any of the information referred to in section 160(a) to (e); or (b) any information required to be contained in the register under section 161.
+(1) The trustees of a restricted KiwiSaver scheme and the manager of any other KiwiSaver scheme must ensure that they give notice to the FMA of any changes to—
+  (a) any of the information referred to in section 160(a) to (e); or (b) any information required to be contained in the register under section 161.
 (2) This section does not apply if the change has been notified in an annual report sent or delivered under section 123 before the notice is required to be given under section 165(d).